 staining or damage, so be sure to call if you were on an antibiotic for acne.
 Appropriate cleansing with mild abrasion aids has

 been found to be very helpful, as are the medical grade cleansing brushes like the Clarisonic.
+Many of the peels and facials are safe in pregnancy.
+Lasers are not tested for safety during pregnancy.
 Most physicians will let you return to using lasers after delivery even if you are breastfeeding.

 Post a Comment